 Sometimes, you cannot solely rely on willpower and motivation to get things done.
-You are more disciplined and more likely to take action when you have a higher willpower and motivation, but what if you don’t have much of these?
+You are more disciplined and more likely to take action when you have higher willpower and motivation, but what if you don’t have much of these?

 When people lack willpower and motivation, they are easily distracted and lose their self-discipline.
 Hence, they procrastinate and are not taking action.

 What you can do is to develop good habits so that you will need less willpower and motivation to perform the action.

 Think about brushing your teeth each morning or checking your emails from your phone, how much willpower or motivation do you need to do so?